-5 in an isolated room of a volume of about 400 m.
+400 m.
 This set of long duration heating experiments is the subject of the present paper.

 The room S15 selected for the heating experiments has a surface of about 24 m by 9 m (Fig. 1) with an average height of about 2 m (Fig. 2).
 Air exchanges with the rest of the quarry proceed through two entrances of about 3 and 3.5 m wide (Fig. 1).
-In order to reduce ventilation effects, the experiments were performed in the inner part of the room at distance from the

-- 10 entrances.
-On July 2nd, 2003, this part of about 12 m by 9 m in surface had been insulated with a wall made of Styrofoam.
+In order to reduce ventilation effects, the experiments were performed in the inner part of the room at distance from the entrances.
+On 2 July 2003, this part of about 12 m by 9 m in surface was insulated with a wall made of Styrofoam.
 However, most experiments reported in this paper were performed before the installation of the partition wall.
 Nevertheless, the natural ventilation of the section of room S15 used for the experiments is small, with a ventilation rate estimated to be of the order of $2 \times 10^{-6}$ s-1 (Perrier and Richon, 2010).
-We presume that the air exchanges in room S15 with such a low ventilation rate are negligible in relation to the natural stratification of the air in its volume of about 400 m3.
-Having in mind - 15 the location and dimensions of a resulting plume in our heating experiments we may also consider negligible the effect of the distant walls, while the ceiling is acting as the limiting boundary in the system.
-Naturally, the ceiling, walls, and the floor act as cooling elements of the system where hot air rising from the heat source is spreading through the volume of the room.
+We presume that the air exchanges in room S15 with such a low ventilation rate are negligible in relation to the natural stratification of the air in its volume of about 400 m.
+Having in mind the location and dimensions of a resulting plume in our heating experiments, we may also consider the effect of the distant walls negligible, while the ceiling acts as the limiting boundary in the system.
+Naturally, the ceiling, walls, and the floor act as cooling elements of the system where hot air rising from the heat source spreads through the volume of the room.